 - This course is only available to students enrolled in the Master of Pharmacy program.

 ||PHAR6113 Pharmacokinetics PHAR6114 Pharmaceutical Chemistry

 - Formal Examination: End of Trimester Examination *

 - Presentation: Individual case study report and group oral presentation

 - Lecture: for 32 hour(s) per Term Full Term (3 hours per week for 10 weeks and 1 hour per week for 2 weeks.
 A midterm test will be scheduled during trimester)

 - Tutorial: for 12 hour(s) per Term Full Term (1 hour per week for 6 weeks and 6 hours per week for 1 week.)

-- Course Assessment Requirements:: 1.
-Formal Examination: Pass Requirement - Students must pass this assessment item to pass the course.
+- Course Assessment Requirements: 1.
+In Term Test: Pass Requirement - Students must pass this assessment item to pass the course.
 (Students must achieve a passing grade in the combined examination assessment (mid-term and final examination))

-2. In Term Test: Pass Requirement - Students must pass this assessment item to pass the course.
+2. Formal Examination: Pass Requirement - Students must pass this assessment item to pass the course.
 (Students must achieve a passing grade in the combined examination assessment (mid-term and final examination))

 2015 Course Timetables for PHAR6124